messense/everbean/README.md

 sudo npm install -g coffee-script
 ```

-But on Debian you have to install `nodejs` by yourself according to [NodeJs Installation Wiki](https://github.com/joyent/node/wiki/Installation),
+But on Debian you have to install `nodejs` by yourself according to [Node Installation Wiki](https://github.com/joyent/node/wiki/Installation),
 after that you can install the rest of the softwares by:

 ```bash